Dr. Dwayne Patterson

 Born and raised in a small town in southwestern Virginia, Dr. Patterson received both undergraduate (BA Biology 1985) and graduate (Medical Doctor 1989) degrees from the University of Virginia.
 Upon graduation he entered active duty in the US Army and completed an internship in Colorado.
 He served as a General Medical Officer providing primary care to a large military community of soldiers and their families at a clinic in Karlsruhe, Germany for two years.
 He completed residency training in Physical Medicine and Rehabilitation at Walter Reed Army Medical Center in Washington DC.
 During his time at Walter Reed he won the Resident Research Award and was promoted to the rank of Major.
 After his military service, he moved to Raleigh and joined a local orthopedic group in 1997.
 His practice focused on non-surgical treatment of orthopedic problems and included injection therapy and rehabilitation of spine and sports injuries.

-After many years of using traditional treatments for orthopedic conditions, Dr. Patterson’s desire to broaden his skill set and find more advanced treatment tools to help heal the body led him to Regenexx and the Interventional Orthopedics Foundation.
-He has completed extensive training in advanced interventional injection techniques for the spine, muscles, and peripheral joints using the patient’s own stem cells or blood platelets at the Regenexx Centeno-Schultz Clinic and is certified by the Interventional Orthopedics Foundation.
+After many years of using traditional treatments for orthopedic conditions, Dr. Patterson’s desire to broaden his skill set and find more advanced treatment tools to help heal the body led him to Regenexx.
+He has completed extensive training in advanced interventional injection techniques for the spine, muscles, and peripheral joints using the patient’s own stem cells or blood platelets at the Regenexx Centeno-Schultz Clinic.
 Through these techniques Dr. Patterson is able to reduce pain, increase function and prevent unnecessary surgeries.

 Cervical Spine , Elbow , Foot and Ankle , Hand and Wrist , Hip , Knee , Lumbar Spine , Shoulder , Thoracic Spine